robinagandhi/swa/slides/lecture-1/include/systems-security-engineering.md

 > _Examples: hardware; .red[software]; firmware; data; facilities; materials; humans; processes; and procedures_

 ???
-To develop a shared understanding of the systems engineering view, a shared vocabulary is needed.
-The first two definitions are interesting in the sense that they are have a cyclical dependency.
-The System is a combination of interacting system .red[elements] organized to achieve stated purposes.
-At the same time the System element, while it is a system itself, it is also a member of a set of elements that constitute a larger system.
+To create such an understanding, a shared vocabulary is needed for the systems engineering view.
+In this vocabulary, the first two terms are interesting in the sense that they are have a cyclical dependency.
+The term System means a combination of interacting system .red[elements] organized to achieve stated purposes.
+The term System element, means it is a system itself, but it is also a member of a set of elements that constitute a larger system.

-Why such definitions?
+Why such cyclical definitions?
-> The recursive definition of a system element allows us to support the notion of a system of systems.
+> It allows us to support the notion of a system of systems.
 > The term **system** may apply to a collection of elements or a single element
 > One observer's system may be another observer’s system element.
-This flexibility permits different views that support the needs of various stakeholders.
+This flexibility permits different stakeholder views to co-exist.

 ---
 # Terminology